ibm-cloud-docs/power-iaas/network-overview.md

 ## About network peering connection
 {: #network-peering}

 You create a network peering connection when you connect your {{site.data.keyword.powerSys_notm}} workspace and your data center network.
 When you create a network peering connection, you can enable file sharing, use distributed applications, and work collaboratively between the two networks.
-Thus, by using the network peering connection you can improve your {{site.data.keyword.powerSys_notm}} workspace as scalable and efficient.
+By using the network peering connection, you can make your {{site.data.keyword.powerSys_notm}} workspace more scalable and efficient.
 {: shortdesc}

 To create a network peering connection, you must inform the {{site.data.keyword.on-prem-fname}} support team before the pod setup.
 You can enable the network peering connection only if the data network in your infrastructure supports bidirectional external connectivity.
 For more information about bidirectional external network use cases, see [Network use cases](/docs/power-iaas?topic=power-iaas-network_use_cases).